Ontario Land Transfer Tax Calculator

 - A copy of a document that provides proof of residence, such as a driver’s license, telephone/cable bills, etc.

-Property sales in the Greater Toronto Area are also subject to the City of Toronto's municipal land transfer tax in addition to the provincial land transfer tax.
+Property sales in Toronto are also subject to the City of Toronto's municipal land transfer tax (MLTT) in addition to the provincial land transfer tax.
+This municipal tax only applies to properties located within the City of Toronto’s official boundaries.
+It does not apply to surrounding municipalities in the Greater Toronto Area (such as Mississauga, Markham, Vaughan, or Brampton).

 As of January 1, 2024, an expanded MLTT threshold took effect in the City of Toronto, for homes valued at $3 million or more, and that have a maximum of two single-family residences.
 The new levy starts at 3.5% of the home’s value, and ranges up to 7.5% for homes valued at $20 million and above.